We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Maya’s Design Studio offers virtual services all over the world.
-To get an extended free consultation on your bathroom design or remodel, and advice on measuring, click the button below and be sure to mention that you came from Bathtubber:
+To get a free 20-minute consultation on your bathroom design or remodel, click the button below, choose a time that’s convenient, and be sure to mention that you came from Bathtubber:

 In this guide, we discuss all you need to know to help you choose the best toilet for your home, including the size, shape, flushing system, water efficiency, and additional features for the perfect throne.

 Bathroom Bliss: Choosing the Perfect Toilet for Your Home

 |Choose a style and size that fits your bathroom space.
 Measure the area to ensure the toilet will fit properly.

 |Gravity-fed toilets use the force of gravity to flush the contents of the bowl.

 |Pressure-assisted toilets use pressurized air to force the contents down the drain.

 |Look for a low-flow or dual-flush toilet to save water and reduce your water bill.